-In the case of acquisition of newly constructed housing or standard housing, the housing must have a purchase price that does not exceed the HOME Program Homeownership Value Limits.
+In the case of acquisition of newly constructed housing or standard housing by a homebuyer, the housing must have a purchase price that does not exceed the HOME Program Homeownership Value Limits.
 In the case of acquisition with rehabilitation, the housing must have an estimated value after rehabilitation that does not exceed the HOME Program Homeownership Value Limits.
 The HOME Program Homeownership Value Limits are determined by HUD on an annual basis and account for the type (new or existing) and location of the home.

 Additionally, the purchase price must not exceed the fair market value of a unit determined by a third-party appraisal.
 It is acceptable to rely upon an appraisal performed for the senior lender.